-Brass, Copper and Gold razors were invented a long time ago (about 3000BC).
+Brass, Copper and Gold razors were discovered and used for tools a long time ago (about 3000BC).
 Alexander the Great strongly encouraged soldier shaving their beards off before the battle as the enemy might grab the beards, placing soldiers in a vulnerable position while fighting.
 This would have been the first razor build that humanity would embrace and use for a common goal - the single-blade razor (straight razor) was born and is still in use today.

 The straight razor

 Sheffield England (1680), marked a key historical marker of the straight razor, It was at this time that the first steel razors were made.
+Keeping a sharp edge on a blade has always been critical to a good shave, even today.
+Steel, especially modern steel is able to keep a sharper edge longer.
 Steel quality improved dramatically over the next 200 year improving on the straight razor design.
 This method of shaving would be the norm for the next 200 years.
 These high quality, carbon steel straight razors would make their way to the United States and out to the West being used predominantly by barber shops as a treat, for a special occasion or for the elite.
 This type of blade is what is known today as the “cut-throat razor”...although this term “cut-throat razor” truly belongs to Jean-Jacques.

 The Wet Shaving era

-Other people evolved this design with numerous variations, including the introduction of a disposable blade but it was King C. Gillette, a travelling salesman, who ultimately standardized the double edge safety razor we know today.
-What made his invention work was William Nickerson who ultimately came up with a way to stamp, sharpen and mass produce a razor blade.
+It was King C. Gillette, a traveling salesman, who ultimately standardized the double edge safety razor we know today.
+What made his invention work was William Nickerson who ultimately came up with a way to stamp, sharpen and mass produce an inexpensive, disposable razor blade.

 Gillette was already a popular brand but with World War I he gained a contract with the US Army which required each soldier to have a shaving kit.
 This growth continued with the military through World War II...making popular the disposable razor.